smushis/MultiBox/README.md

 If you have any questions or ideas for the GUI, don't hesitate to do an issue!

 ### Future updates that might come (in order of  priority)
-  - Find a way to wrap the text from Twitch and Twitter more correctly
+  - Find a way to wrap the text from Twitch and Twitter more correctly -> A bit better, but not satisfied yet
-  - Better GUI interface (not as good as I want atm)
+  - Better GUI interface -> Currently working on it on newGUI branch(90%)
-  - 7 days weather
+  - ~~7 days weather~~ -> Working on new GUI
   - ~~Twitch Secret message~~
   - Better Handling of Exception and Json reading
   - Twitter Video
   - ~~Delete @username before tweet printing~~
-  - Buttons to skip music, play/pause/resume, launch a playlist, progress bar of the song
+  - ~~Buttons to skip music, play/pause/resume, launch a playlist, progress bar of the song~~
-  - Change Avatar border
+  - ~~Change Avatar border~~ -> Need simple avatar border for notifications
   - Fix connection with Bluetooth speaker with Raspi 3 (or use cable)
   - Maybe switch from Raspotify to classic Spotify player on Raspi
-  - New Modules
+  - ~~New Modules~~ -> Youtube API webhooks, Rocket League Stats tracking and Analog clock
-  - Spotify tracker ? (like Lastfm) -> Getting data from the past is done, just need some graphs to do + add currently play tracking
+  - ~~Spotify tracker ? (like Lastfm)~~ -> Data Display on new GUI, maybe I will track songs myself
   - Thinking of responsive design (involved HTML so meh)

 ### Recommanded Spotify playlist